anstropleuton/ignite/README.md

 You can expand it to break out of more loops and switches by adding more `break` statements.

 ## Multiple `continue`
-When you use `continue`, it will restart the nested-most loop (`for` or `while`).
-If you want to restart the outer or more outer loop, you can use two or more `continue`:
+When you use `continue`, it will continue to the nested-most loop (`for` or `while`).
+If you want to continue to the outer or more outer loop, you can use two or more `continue`:
 ```ign
 while (outer_condition)
 {